"A law is valuable, not because it is a law, but because there is right in it." - Henry Ward Beecher

 The best teachers are the ones who are in tune with what you need, who can tailor their classes based on the areas you need work on.
 If you have an exam around the corner, your tutor should be able to specialise a class based on the exam content.

 If you are struggling with a particular concept, your tutor should dedicate some time to explaining that concept and leave alone the other topics you are already grasping well.

 Law tutors want you to love the topic of law as much as they do.
 They are experts in the field, and a good law tutor can make even the most boring subjects seem alive and interesting.

 "I busted a mirror and got seven years bad luck, but my lawyer thinks he can get me five." - Steven Wright

 Not only can a private law tutor assist you with your Bachelor of Laws, they can also assist you in gaining the certificates needed to practice as a lawyer once you complete uni.
 Future lawyers need a practising certificate and future barristers need to complete a readers course to apply for the bar.

 These training programs last for about a year, but they are quite difficult, especially with no guidance.

-To get good marks and pass first time round, hiring a law tutor to guide you is an excellent decision.
-Their skills and knowledge in the legal field can be used to review topics you need work on, to end up with a quality results in your preliminary legal tests.
+To get good marks and pass the first time around, hiring a law tutor to guide you is an excellent decision.
+Their skills and knowledge in the legal field can be used to review topics you need to work on, to end up with quality results in your preliminary legal tests.